cybershard/auproximity/README.md

 ## License

-This software is licensed with the GNU GPLv3 License.
+This software is licensed under the GNU GPLv3 License.